Johannestegner/docker-php-fpm/README.md

-# docker-php-fpm
+# Php fpm

-Docker image for php-fpm including a few extensions.
+Docker alpine php with a few extra extensions.